The Demand Field

 When a resource becomes abundant, its complement becomes scarce.
 That is where the demand field pulls hardest.

-This is not speculation.
-It is economics.
+This isn't speculation - it's economics.
 The technology transition makes generation free and selection expensive.
-The demand field always pulls toward the scarce complement of the abundant resource.
+The demand field typically pulls toward the scarce complement of the abundant resource.

 Worked Example